latolukasz/beeorm-doc/docs/guide/cached_queries.md

 found == true // false
 ```

-## Many entities
+## Many Entities

-Now it's time to search for many entities using cached query.
-First we need to define another cached query in our entity:
+We can also search for multiple entities using a cached query.
+To do so, we first need to define another cached query in our `UserEntity` struct:

 ```go{6-8,10}
 type UserEntity struct {